 In addition, Niagara is introducing more automation.
-The goal is to streamline manufacturing and distribution facilities by minimizing the need for human operators on its plant or warehouse floors over the next three to five es of the puzzle.
+The goal is to streamline manufacturing and distribution facilities by minimizing the need for human operators on its plant or warehouse floors over the next three to five years.
+Innovations such as the introduction of laser-guided vehicles, automated storage and retrieval systems, and manufacturing execution systems, are all importance pieces of the puzzle.